International cooperation crucial for gas assistance among countries

-Newswise — Prior to Putin’s invasion of Ukraine, Europe sourced a great deal of natural gas from Russia.
-But as a result of EU sanctions on Russia, this supply is no longer there.
-European countries have scrambled to find and secure new suppliers.
-But if both the war and these sanctions last into next winter, gas will remain in short supply – especially if next winter is a cold one and people need a lot of gas for heating.
-There is a distinct possibility that a shortage of gas will mean homes go unheated and will force industry to halt production.
-As a result, some countries might be tempted to prioritise the needs of their own citizenry and economy over showing solidarity to other countries.
+Newswise — Before Putin's invasion of Ukraine, Europe relied heavily on Russia for natural gas.
+However, due to sanctions imposed by the EU on Russia, this supply is no longer available.
+European countries have been working hard to find and secure new gas suppliers.
+However, if the war and sanctions continue into the next winter, there could be a shortage of gas, especially if it's a cold winter and people need a lot of gas for heating.
+This could lead to homes being without heat and industries having to stop production.
+As a result, some countries may prioritize the needs of their own citizens and economy rather than showing solidarity with other countries.

-But how would the effects of such a selfish behaviour play out?
-And how far removed from a show of solidarity would such a scenario be?
-Researchers in the group of Giovanni Sansavini, Professor of Reliability and Risk Engineering at ETH Zurich, have examined this using model calculations.
-One of the study’s key findings is that collaborating in solidarity is worthwhile.
-At the very least, it would allow European countries to avert drastic and involuntary energy demand curtailment.
+If countries prioritize their own needs over showing solidarity in a scenario where there is a shortage of gas, it could have significant consequences.
+Researchers, led by Professor Giovanni Sansavini from ETH Zurich, conducted model calculations to explore this situation.
+Their study revealed that collaborating and demonstrating solidarity among European countries is beneficial.
+By working together, countries can avoid drastic and involuntary reductions in energy demand.
+In other words, solidarity would help prevent severe energy shortages and the negative impacts they would have on homes, industries, and the economy.
+The findings highlight the importance of cooperation and unity among nations to address energy challenges effectively.

-Collaborating in solidarity means countries helping each other out when gas is in short supply and signing bilateral agreements to that effect.
-This would involve a country voluntarily lowering its energy demand in order to supply gas to other countries should they desperately need some.
-Only eight such agreements have been reached in Europe to date.
+Collaborating in solidarity refers to countries working together and providing assistance to one another during times of gas shortage.
+This can be achieved through bilateral agreements where a country agrees to reduce its own energy demand in order to supply gas to other countries facing urgent needs.
+However, it is worth noting that only eight such agreements have been made in Europe so far.
+These agreements are essential for promoting a cooperative approach and ensuring that countries support each other in times of energy crisis.
+By signing such agreements, countries demonstrate their willingness to prioritize collective well-being over individual interests.

-The alternative to collaborating in solidarity is acting selfishly.
-Several Central European countries such as Germany, Belgium and the Netherlands would be better off acting selfishly as they would then have more gas available.
-However, this would cause shortages in other countries.
-Hardest hit would be countries along the eastern edge of Europe: from Finland down through the Baltic States to the Balkans.
+If countries choose to act selfishly instead of collaborating in solidarity, it would mean prioritizing their own interests at the expense of others.
+In the context of gas shortages, countries like Germany, Belgium, and the Netherlands could benefit from this approach as they would have more gas available for their own needs.
+However, this would lead to shortages in other countries.
+The countries most affected by such a selfish approach would be those along the eastern edge of Europe, stretching from Finland down through the Baltic States to the Balkans.
+These countries would face the greatest challenges in accessing sufficient gas supplies, potentially resulting in hardships for their populations.
+The unequal distribution of gas resources would exacerbate the energy crisis and create disparities among European nations.

 Redirected gas flows in Europe